The Ascension Project

 This is used when a character is caught by surprise.
 For this type of Defense, Dexterity modifier is only considered if it is negative, otherwise it is not considered.
 This means flat-footed targets are also considered as having their Dexterity bonus to Defense denied.

 Moving around makes it difficult for others to target and hit the character.
 For each 15 feet a character moves in his round, he gains a +1 bonus to Defense against ranged attacks.
 These bonuses last until his next turn.

 Your hit points tell you how much punishment you can take before dropping.
 Your hit points are based on your class and level and your Constitution modifier applies.
 When your hit point total reaches 0, you’re disabled.
 When it reaches –1, you’re dying (see Injury and Death).
 Hit Points are only recovered through healing and rest.

 These defenses can be generated by a characters armor or other devices.
 They grant an additional protection to any character.
 Shields work like a second pool of HP, and can be damaged like normal Hit Points can.
 Unlike a character’s HP, once the Shield HP reaches 0 they are considered to be removed.
 A character with its Shields and Plating (if any) removed is considered Unprotected.

 Shields are the first pool of HP to be damaged with successful attacks.

-Note: if your attack deals, say, 20 damage on a character with just 10 Shield HP, you do not divide the damage between Shield HP and the character’s HP.
-This means that each attack targets a specific HP pool and cannot affect the others, no matter how much damage the
+Note: if your attack deals, 20 damage on a character with just 10 Shield HP, you do not divide the damage between Shield HP and the character’s HP.
+This means that each attack targets a specific HP pool and cannot affect the others, no matter how much damage the attack deals.

 Plating is the second pool of HP to be damaged with successful attacks.
 Plating can only be recovered through rest.